YOUTH MINISTRY - students in 6th-12th Grade

-We gather together every Sunday evening from 5-7pm for food, fun, Biblical teaching, and friendship.
+We gather together every Sunday evening for food, fun, Biblical teaching, and friendship.

 Our Mission: To provide an environment of community for teenagers that will help foster their spiritual growth.